Seth Woodbury MacFarlane (born October 26, 1973) is best known as the creator of the animated sitcoms Family Guy

 - Pink Girl, Blue Boy: He seems to love this trope as a pair wearing the corresponding colors are present in all his shows, specifically Meg and Chris, Francine and Stan and lastly, Kendra and Lester.

-- Reference Overdosed: No knowledge of 1970s and 1980s pop culture, movies from Golden Age of Hollywood, musicals, or the Rat Pack?
-Most of the jokes on Seth's shows will go over your head.
+- Reference Overdosed: If you have no knowledge of 1970s and 1980s pop culture, movies from Golden Age of Hollywood, musicals, or the Rat Pack, most of the jokes on Seth's shows will go over your head.

 - Spotlight-Stealing Squad: Most of the characters he voices shows signs of these.

 - Granted he voices the main characters in Family Guy and American Dad! anyways, the spotlight stealing squad of Stewie and Brian on Family Guy, and Roger on American Dad were incidental.
 And the only character he voices on The Cleveland Show is far removed from this trope

 - Two Girls to a Team: Lois and Meg, Donna and Roberta, and Francine and Hayley.

 - Vomit Indiscretion Shot: All of his shows have this.
 Very rarely will they have vomit discretion shots, but they're there (particularly in the early episodes of either Family Guy or American Dad!.
 Not so much The Cleveland Show).

 - Whole Plot Reference: Is very fond of these.

 - Workaholic: His regular duties on Family Guy and American Dad notwithstanding, he also wrote a few episodes, helps to animate where he can, and even helps with the music when he can.